Background: #fff

 An octave is the distance between two [[phases]] of the dream, and/or the span of a phase in n-dimensional space.
 This distance seems to be not physical, but rather tied to some sort of physical frequency: an important scientific field is called vibrational physics, while aiming a [[phase vortex]] correctly is referred to as tuning. [[Shadowing the Dream]] adds to this notion with [[dream music]].

 In [[Riders of the Dream]], going across nine octaves at once is referred to as traveling "almost clear across the dream", implying there are maybe a dozen phases at most.
-This is seen as extraordinary and dangerous: for most of the story ships only cross one octave at a time, and must reposition themselves carefully for the next one.
+This is seen as extraordinary and dangerous: for most of the story ships only cross one octave at a time, and must reposition themselves carefully for the next jump.
 When the SpiritWalk acquires new [[transference coils]] able to shift two octaves at once, it's seen as a major upgrade.
 By the time of //Shadowing the Dream// however, experimental upgrades can safely take a ship over dozens of octaves in one go, and apparently much faster than before.

 To travel between [[phases]], ships open a sort of temporary tunnel with the help of [[transference coils]].
 While in [[Riders of the Dream]] it's described as swirling ripples of light forming into a tube, later stories describe it more like the wormhole(?) at the end of //2001//.